Burlington Arcade: Historical events

 The arcade was almost destroyed by fire in 1836, when several shops were destroyed, in 1871, and in 1936, when the arcade was subject to looting.

 Parts of the arcade were badly damaged in a bombing raid during the Second World War.

 In 1964, a Jaguar Mark X charged down the arcade, scattering pedestrians, and six masked men leapt out, smashed the windows of the Goldsmiths and Silversmiths Association shop, and stole jewellery valued at £35,000.
 They were never caught.
 Gates were installed to prevent this from happening again.

 In 2010, Thor Equities and Meyer Bergman acquired the property for £104 million.
-The owners hired architect Michael Blair to restore the arcade.The revitalization efforts included recreating the original flooring from 1819 using marble and stone, and repainting the Arcade in its classic white tone to enhance natural light and highlight the intricate upper arch details.
-Tasteful uplighting was installed as well, restoring an unobstructed view of the Arcade’s full length, an element of the original architectural vision hidden for many years.
-Thor also focused on curating a high-end, bespoke tenant mix, bringing Chanel into the Arcade, as well as Kwanpen, La Perla, and Manolo Blahnik.
-Through these efforts, a cultural icon was revitalized and Burlington Arcade’s status as one of the world’s premier destinations for luxury retail was secured.
+The owners hired architect Michael Blair to restore the arcade.

 In May 2018, the property was sold to David and Simon Reuben for £300 million.